 - Disappearing drinking water

-Residents of the villages neighbouring the new MHP's plants claim that they have lost the clear groundwater after the agricultural company came, and support their claims with the demonstration of low water level in their wells.
-Taking water directly from the richly supplied Dnieper river does not seem to worth for the company because of the required and expensive filtration.
+Residents of the villages neighbouring the new MHP's plants claim that they have lost the clear groundwater after the agricultural company came, and they are able to support their claims with the demonstration of low water level in their wells.
+Taking water directly from the richly supplied Dnieper river does not seem to worthwhile for the company because of the required and expensive filtration.

 - Devastation of fertile soil